-[Regulation 4A inserted in Gazette 6 Dec 1996 p.
+[Regulation 4A inserted: Gazette 6 Dec 1996 p.
 6797.]

 [5.
-Deleted in Gazette 16 Nov 2007 p.
+Deleted: Gazette 16 Nov 2007 p.
 5728.]

 6. Licences and permits — restrictions, limitations and conditions

 [(1) deleted]

 (2) Where a notation of the kind set out in column one of the Table hereunder is endorsed on a licence or permit, that licence or permit is subject to the restriction, limitation or condition specified in relation thereto in the second column of that Table.